SOLAS-TTRPG/SOLAS/Player Handbook/Player Handbook.md

 When in combat, you naturally recover some of your reserves each turn.
 On the start of your turn (before you do anything), **your character recovers two stamina and one focus**.

+### Creative Combat
+Sometimes, you can opt to do something more creative than what is specifically outlined in the rules.
+Some common examples are below:

+- **Grappling**.
+Grabbing hold of a creature and not letting go, for one stamina.
+If you win a contested **Strength Check**, both you and creature's speed is considered to be 0 until the grapple is broken (the target spends a stamina to retry the contested strength check, or you choose to let go).
+Both you and the creature have disadvantage when attacking other creatures.

 ## Resting
 Your characters cannot stay awake indefinitely, and will need to recover and heal their wounds.
 Characters will need to rest for a total of 8 hours, up to two of which can be sitting/lying down but conscious.
 If characters go 24 hours without resting, they gain a **point of exhaustion**.
 Resting removes all points of exhaustion.